What Do Branch or Department Financial Manager Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In the United States, there were 580,400 jobs for Branch or Department Financial Manager in 2016.
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Branch or Department Financial Manager by 2026.
-The BLS estimates 56,900 yearly job openings in this field.
+There will be an estimated 56,900 positions for Branch or Department Financial Manager per year.

 The states with the most job growth for Branch or Department Financial Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.